What is the instructor development training like?

 You will do a dive theory written exam fairly early in the course.
 Around day 3 usually, to see what level you are at while we still have time remediate any issues you may have in that area.

 More people fail the written exams at the Instructor Exam, than any other section.
 If you are worried about this aspect of the course you are in good company!
 We cannot emphasise enough the importance of taking this section seriously.
 If you were not a maths and science wiz kid at school, you need to do your IDC with a course director who will make this part simple for you.
 Course director Will, has demonstrated over the years, excellence in teaching dive theory effectively.
-Even to be people who failed to graduate school!
 Check out his Youtube Channel and Dive Theory section.
 If you like the way he teaches these concepts.
 Our IDC is for you!

 You will teach at least four confined water skill presentations and play the role of a student when the other instructor candidates are teaching theirs.